 Members started to speculate that Pumpkin Ridge’s founding owners were on their way out.
 “A lot of us were wondering if they were planning to sell it and just trying to suck as much out of it as they could,” the member says.
 “Either that or they had no money.”

 In 2015, the owners sold the club to Escalante Golf, a firm that operates out of Fort Worth, Texas.
 Escalante’s partners are David McDonald, Elcio Silva, Robert Silva, and David Matheson, all of whom attended the University of Oklahoma and belonged to the same fraternity.
 McDonald and the Silvas founded the company in 1991, and for years their portfolio consisted of just a few courses.
-But when the recession threw the golf industry into disarray, Escalante went on a shopping spree, acquiring several high-end clubs and resorts that had fallen on hard times.
+However, when the recession threw the golf industry into disarray, Escalante went on a shopping spree, acquiring several high-end clubs and resorts that had fallen on hard times.
 Pumpkin Ridge was one of those.

 Soon after the sale, Escalante’s partners introduced themselves to the membership.
 “I distinctly remember them saying these words,” the member says.
 “They said, ‘Our keyword is excellence.
 We want to bring excellence back to Pumpkin Ridge.’”

-Escalante has been cagey—both off the record and on—about how much its deal with LIV Golf was worth.
-But here’s a reference point: a source told The Fried Egg that Rich Harvest Farms was paid approximately $3 million to host September’s LIV Chicago event.
+Escalante has been cagey—both off the record and on—about how much its deal with LIV Golf was worth, but here’s a reference point: a source told The Fried Egg that Rich Harvest Farms was paid approximately $3 million to host September’s LIV Chicago event.

 A very large ball at LIV Portland.
 Photo: LIV/Steve Dykes via Getty